Death toll from Maui wildfires drops to 97, Hawaii governor says

 The cause of the wildfires, which burned a combined 5.39 square miles and destroyed at least 2,200 structures, remains under investigation.
 Local and state officials have received considerable criticism for their response leading up to, during, and after the Lahaina fire erupted.

 Herman Andaya, former chief of the Maui Emergency Management Agency, resigned his post one week after the fire after facing questions about his controversial decision not to activate the island's warning sirens when the Lahaina wildfire was spreading.
-Maui County Mayor Richard Bissen has also taken criticism for his inability to account for his own actions during the hours that the Lahaina fire was spreading.
+Maui County Mayor Richard Bissen has also taken criticism for his inability to account for his own actions during the early hours of the blaze.

 Hawaii Attorney General Anne Lopez has brought in the nonprofit UL Fire Safety Research Institute as a "third-party private organization" to assess the response of local government agencies to the fires.